AndyFooGuoZhen/Nextjs_Blog/blog/posts/halting_ai.md

 ---
-title: "Halting Ai with Lex Fridman and Max Tegmark "
+title: 'Halting Ai with Lex Fridman and Max Tegmark '
+subtitle: >-
-subtitle: "Interesting ideas about regulation and rate of development for current state of Ai"
+  Interesting ideas about regulation and rate of development for current state of Ai
-date: "2023-04-15"
+date: '2023-04-15'
-tags: ""
+tags: testTags
 ---

 #### Interesting takeaways from the 1st hour of the podcast: